Gouzenko Affair: Kellock–Taschereau Commission

-The discussion over what to do about Gouzenko's revelations came to an abrupt halt on February 3, 1946, when Drew Pearson, an NBC Radio host, announced that a Soviet agent had surrendered to Canadian authorities and that Canada was quietly investigating a Soviet spy ring that extended into the United States government.
-The most likely source of the leak was J. Edgar Hoover, as it was not uncommon for the FBI to leak information about suspected communists to the press and the two men corresponded often.
+It is not known how Pearson learned of the defection, but the most likely source of the leak was J. Edgar Hoover, as it was not uncommon for the FBI to leak information about suspected communists to the press and the two men corresponded often.
 Furthermore, an internal FBI memorandum revealed that Hoover had spoken with Pearson by telephone earlier that day.